 How We Grade

 The Mediaversity grade does NOT just reflect the technical aspects of a show or film.
 Cinematography, writing, soundtrack, editing?
 That’s what every other review site is for.
-Instead, the Mediaversity grade reflects how inclusive a program is and should be used as a tool to view media within its broader social context.
-In fact, a program can be a critically acclaimed but if it isn’t inclusive, it will score low at Mediaversity.
+Instead, Mediaversity examines the social context surrounding a program and grades how inclusive it is.
+In fact, something can be a critically acclaimed but if it isn’t inclusive, it will score low at Mediaversity.
 And if that bothers you, you’re probably in the wrong place.

 To give context, we list the gender, ethnicity, nationality, and LGBTQ status of show/film creators and reviewers alike.

 👩 = Female